This story was originally published on July 15, 2021. It has been updated

 Positive parenting is not a vague concept of being nice to our children when they don't deserve it.
 It's a parenting philosophy and strategic method based on the idea that our relationship with our children is the most important thing, and that we can help children develop self-discipline.

-Here are some ways to help your child develop discipline, while being a positive parent:
+Here are some ways to help your child develop discipline, while practicing positive parenting:

 1. Set boundaries